KevinTCoughlin/onedrive-file-picker-sample/README.md

 # OneDrive File Picker | Embed Preview Demo

-Web app demonstrating usage of the OneDrive File Picker to pick document(s) that are then rendered inline as an embed preview.
+Web app demonstrating usage of the OneDrive File Picker to pick document(s) from a SharePoint / OneDrive for Business document library, which are then rendered inline as an embed preview.

-## Running locally
+## Run locally

+The following steps assume you have [Node and NPM](https://nodejs.org/en/) installed.

+1. Run `npm install`
-1. `npm install -g http-server
+1. Run `npm start`
-1. `http-server .`
+1. Open http://localhost:8080 in your browser of choice